Rustom1234/Ipl-Score-Predictor/README.md

 - Model Metrics: The script will print the R<sup>2</sup> score and Mean Absolute Error.
 - Saved Model: The trained pipeline is saved as `ipl_pipeline.pkl` in the project directory.

+## Model Evaluation

+After training, the model's performance is evaluated using:
+- **R² Score:** Indicates the proportion of variance in the dependent variable predictable from the independent variables.
+- **Mean Absolute Error (MAE):** Measures the average magnitude of errors in predictions, without considering their direction.

+These metrics are printed in the console upon running the training script.

 ## Running the Streamlit App

 1. **Launch the App**